aauss/internal-coherence-maximization/README.md

 ### Baseline

 For comparison, I also run three baseline experiments.
 (1) is a zero-shot experiment using the Llama-3.1-405B base model with an [Anthropic *super* prompt](/data/antrophic_prompt.txt).
 (2) is a zero-shot experiment using the instruction tuned Llama-3.1-405B model.
-(3) uses few shot examples form the train split as input for the instruction tuned Llama-3.1-405B for comparison.
+(3) uses few shot examples from the train split as input for the instruction tuned Llama-3.1-405B for comparison.

 You can run the baseline experiments by executing